mgp/loco/README.markdown

 ## Demo Application

-If you are looking to use Loco in your own application, simply copy `LocationManager.h`, `LocationManager.m`, and `LocationManagerListener.h` into your project.
+If you are looking to use Loco in your own application, simply copy `LocationManager.h`, `LocationManager.m`, and `LocationManagerListener.h` from the `loco` subdirectory into your project.

-TODO: describe the demo program
+The other files in the repository are part of the XCode project `loco.xcodeproj`, which defines a simple application that demonstrates how Loco works.
+After authorizing the application use of location services, the application allows you to:

+  * pause and resume monitoring for changes in cellular towers
+  * force acquiring the location using GPS
+  * watch your location update on the map
+  * inspect which listener methods are called